-General Remarks

-The subjects are located within a well established residential area of similar style private dwellings within the Alloway area amenities can be found within a reasonable distance. of Ayr.
-Local

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. on but some works

-The property has been altered and extended to form the current layout and accommodation including extensions to the fro formation of a dormer projection to the rear.
-It should be confirmed that all necessary permissions have been obtained. nt and rear and the

-Other accommodation - Study.
+Other Accommodation - Office.

 Essential Repairs

 None.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

 Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide r.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provided in the /ider.

 Valuation

-Market value in present condition 315,000
+Market value in present condition £ 575,000

-Market value on completion of essential repairs
+Market value on completion of essential repairs £

-Insurance reinstatement value (to include the cost of total rebuilding site elegannes, professional face, ancillar cobarrage plus VAT) 400,000
+Insurance reinstatement value £ 1,500,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Yes X No
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
+Yes X No